Radium Hill: History

+The Rum Jungle mine in the Northern Territory opened in 1950, and in 1958 the Mary Kathleen mine was opened in Queensland.

-The main shaft of the mine was 420 m deep with a 40 m headframe.
+The main shaft of the Radium Hill mine was 420 m deep with a 40 m headframe.
 Ore was crushed at a ball mill and treated on site at a surface concentrate mill using a heavy media separation and flotation process.
-It was then rail-freighted to the purpose-built Port Pirie Uranium Treatment Complex which processed ore from Radium Hill and Myponga (Wild Dog Hill), south of Adelaide.
+It was then rail-freighted to the purpose-built Port Pirie Uranium Treatment Complex at Port Pirie, which processed ore from Radium Hill and from Myponga (Wild Dog Hill), south of Adelaide.
 The Port Pirie complex was also operated by the state government.

 The mine output was 970,000 tonnes of 0.09-0.13% ore and the ore concentrate produced a mix of about 150,000 tonnes of yellowcake which was then processed at Port Pirie where it was subjected to hot acid leaching, producing about 860 tons of U3O8 worth more than £15 million.
-After seven years of operations, the contract was filled and the plant officially decommissioned on 21 December 1961.
+After seven years of operations, the contract was filled and the plant officially decommissioned on 21 December 1961, unable to compete with other sources of higher quality available elsewhere in the world.
+During its main period of production between 1954 and 1961, the mine produced nearly 1 million tonnes of davidite-bearing ore, to produce about 860 tons of U3O8.

+After the closure of the mine, the township was abandoned, with many of the buildings and structures being demolished or removed.

 Site rehabilitation

-Restoration works on the site were undertaken in 1962 and again in 1981 when the tailings impoundment was covered with about 75,000 m3 of material from four adjacent borrow pits.
+Restoration works on the site were undertaken in 1962 and again in 1981 when the tailings impoundment was covered with about 75,000 m³ of material from four adjacent borrow pits.
 Backfilling of old mine openings was also undertaken.

-Radioactive waste repository

 From 1981 an area of the site was gazetted as a low-level radioactive waste repository.
-Approximately 16 separate consignments of waste, including contaminated soil from Thebarton in the Adelaide metropolitan area was deposited there.
+Approximately 16 separate consignments of waste, including contaminated soil from Thebarton in the Adelaide metropolitan area, was deposited there.
 The last deposit was made in 1998.

 A New South Wales government study in 1979 found the incidence of cancer-related deaths by former Radium Hill workers to be four times the national average.
 According to the report, 59% of underground miners who had worked there for a period of two years or more had died of cancer.

 The site has been inactive since 1998.
 The Resources Division of Minerals and Energy at the Department of Primary Industry and Resources maintains management responsibility including a radiological watch on the site.